logicly-au/pmhc-mds-spec/type/program-type.rst

   is not limited to general Stepped Care, Mental Health in Residential Aged Care Facilities, and Indigenous Mental Health.

-2 - Head to Health
+2 - Head to Health Clinic
   Organisations can use this field for episodes delivered through the Head to Health Program.
 This includes Head to Health Adult Centres and Satellites and pop-up clinics.